mitchelllisle/data-privacy-papers/README.md

 <div class="arxiv-entry">
-  <h3><a href="http://arxiv.org/abs/2509.11625v1">Inducing Uncertainty for Test-Time Privacy</a></h3>
+  <h3><a href="http://arxiv.org/abs/2509.11625v2">Inducing Uncertainty on Open-Weight Models for Test-Time Privacy in
+  Image Recognition</a></h3>
   <img alt="Category Badge" src="https://img.shields.io/badge/Machine Learning-662E9B"> <img alt="Category Badge" src="https://img.shields.io/badge/Artificial Intelligence-662E9B"> <img alt="Category Badge" src="https://img.shields.io/badge/Cryptography and Security-D91E36">
   <p><b>Published on:</b> 2025-09-15T06:38:57Z</p>
   <details>
     <summary>More Details</summary>
     <p><b>Authors:</b> Muhammad H. Ashiq, Peter Triantafillou, Hung Yun Tseng, Grigoris G. Chrysos</p>
-    <p><b>Summary:</b> Unlearning is the predominant method for removing the influence of data in
-machine learning models.
-However, even after unlearning, models often continue to produce the same predictions on the unlearned data with high confidence.
+    <p><b>Summary:</b> A key concern for AI safety remains understudied in the machine learning (ML)
-This persistent behavior can be exploited by adversaries using confident model predictions on incorrect or obsolete data to harm users.
-We call this threat model, which unlearning fails to protect against, *test-time privacy*.
-In particular, an adversary with full model access can bypass any naive defenses which ensure test-time privacy.
-To address this threat, we introduce an algorithm which perturbs model weights to induce maximal uncertainty on protected instances while preserving accuracy on the rest of the instances.
-Our core algorithm is based on finetuning with a Pareto optimal objective that explicitly balances test-time privacy against utility.
+literature: how can we ensure users of ML models do not leverage predictions on incorrect personal data to harm others?
+This is particularly pertinent given the rise of open-weight models, where simply masking model outputs does not suffice to prevent adversaries from recovering harmful predictions.
+To address this threat, which we call *test-time privacy*, we induce maximal uncertainty on protected instances while preserving accuracy on all other instances.
+Our proposed algorithm uses a Pareto optimal objective that explicitly balances test-time privacy against utility.
 We also provide a certifiable approximation algorithm which achieves $(\varepsilon, \delta)$ guarantees without convexity assumptions.
-We then prove a tight, non-vacuous bound that characterizes the privacy-utility tradeoff that our algorithms incur.
-Empirically, our method obtains $>3\times$ stronger uncertainty than pretraining with $<0.2\%$ drops in accuracy on various image recognition benchmarks.
+We then prove a tight bound that characterizes the privacy-utility tradeoff that our algorithms incur.
+Empirically, our method obtains at least
+$>3\times$ stronger uncertainty than pretraining with marginal drops in accuracy on various image recognition benchmarks.
 Altogether, this framework provides a tool to guarantee additional protection to end users.</p>
   </details>
 </div>